-The Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) and the Global Ocean – Biogeochemical Float projects are partnering with teachers and classrooms across the country to inspire and educate students about the Southern Ocean biogeochemistry and climate change through a pilot “Adopt-A-Float” initiative.
-This program creates a powerful opportunity for elementary- and secondary-school-aged students to engage directly with world-class scientists and learn about their research by naming and tracking BGC (biogeochemical) floats.
+The Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) and the Global Ocean – Biogeochemical Float projects are partnering with teachers and classrooms across the country to inspire and educate students about global ocean biogeochemistry and climate change through a pilot “Adopt-A-Float” initiative.
+These programs create a powerful opportunity for students of all ages to engage directly with world-class scientists and learn about ongoing research by naming and tracking BGC (biogeochemical) floats.
 There is no financial cost to adopting a float!

 Learn about the floats:

 - Animation of a day in the life of a SOCCOM vertical profiling float

 - Testing of the floats in MBARI’s large ten meter deep test tank

 - A question and answer session with Desert Ridge Middle School, Albuquerque, NM (17 pages!)